 Yesterday the final report from our research project “Barriers and drivers for a digitally driven industry development” was published.
 The report was written during the fall of 2018 and summarizes the results from the research project.
 The title of the report is “Wolves hunt better in a pack” and it reflects one of the core conclusions, the need for construction industry actors to work together instead of as lone wolfs.

 Unfortunately, the report is only available in Swedish, but publications are on the way.
 At the end of the report (which can be downloaded here) a few of the articles are summarized in English.
 PI for the project was Henrik Linderoth.
-Any mistakes in the report should thus blamed on me, and interesting results to be credited to Henrik. 🙂
+Any mistakes in the report should thus be blamed on me, and interesting results should be credited to Henrik!

 A short summary of the whole report

 This study took its basis in the challenges that arise from the tension between the construction industry’s characteristics and the prerequisites needed for a successful digitization driven industry development.
 The purpose was to create an understanding of how the industry’s parties experience and handle these challenges in their work to develop and streamline the industry, as well as describe and analyze how the obstacles can be bridged.